astrauka/TestRSpec/Readme.md

 ### Switch between code and test

 Returns all matches by file name.

-Prioritizes matches by path as they are more likely the right ones.
+Prioritizes matches by path as they are more likely the right ones such that in most cases you pick the first match.

 ### Create spec file